Part 1, Part 2

 - … feel increasingly reluctant to even mention that you’d like to make love for fear of being rejected yet again

-3 Steps to a better sexual relationship
+3 steps towards a better physical relationship

 See this as an opportunity to rediscover each other’s bodies, and to (re)build your intimacy..